What are the remaining “Unmet Clinical Needs” in Orthopedics?

 #1 – Non-permanent implants for trauma and extremities.
 (Ossio is working on this).

 #2 – Joint replacements that never need revisions.
-Bearing that never wear out.
+Bearings that never wear out.
 Bio-integrates forever with bone. (there are ~300,000 joint revisions performed in the US each year).

 #3 – An ankle replacement that actually works.

-#4 – The 4-part proximal humeral fracture in fragility patients. (toughest trauma problem.
+#4 – The 4-part proximal humeral fracture in fragility patients.
+(The toughest problem in trauma.
 Patients are never happy.
 Surgeons are never happy with results.)

 #5 – Meniscus repair that lasts.
 (Active Implants is working on a total meniscus replacement).